Setting Up a Successful Collaboration with Consultants

 To set the proper expectations, which should ultimately be incorporated into the consultant agreement, some questions to consider are:

-Do you want the consultant to be in your office every day during the work period, or are you okay with the consultant working remotely and communicating with you via email and conference calls?
-If it will be a long-distance collaboration, do you anticipate meeting with the consultant on a regular basis at fixed times, or will the meetings most likely be ad hoc?
+• Do you want the consultant in your office every day during business hours, or are you comfortable with the consultant working remotely and communicating with you via email and conference calls?
+If this will be a long-distance collaboration, do you anticipate meeting with the consultant regularly at set times, or will the meetings be ad hoc?

-Should the consultant plan on attending some planning meetings in-person, such as the kick-off meeting for the proposal process?
+• Should the consultant plan to attend any in-person planning meetings, such as the kickoff meeting for the proposal process?
 If so, do you have an idea when these meetings might take place and where they will be held?

-If you are hiring a consultant to act as an expert reviewer and strategist (as opposed to a hands-on grant writer) are you open to receiving the consultant’s feedback in any form, verbal or written?
-Or, do you want the consultant to provide everything in writing?
+• If you are hiring a consultant to act as an expert reviewer and strategist (as opposed to a hands-on grant writer) are you open to receiving the consultant’s feedback in any form, verbal or written?
+Or would you prefer the consultant to provide everything in writing?
 In addition to written feedback on proposal drafts, possible work products could include a summary of trends in the project's area of focus or an analysis of the donor’s current projects, interests, and recent funding decisions.

 If you think through these three major areas of time, materials, and process, you’ll go into the initial meeting with the consultant being clear on what you need.
-This clarity will help you articulate your expectations for the consultant position, which in turn will help the consultant make an informed decision regarding whether she is the right person for the scope of work.
+This clarity will help you articulate your expectations for the consultant position, which, in turn, will help the consultant make an informed decision about whether she is the right fit for the scope of work.